potaopereira/PhDUsefulInfo/README.md

 ## <a name="Scholarships"></a>Application for Scholarships [Back](#BackToTop)

 1. Read about foundations in <https://www.kth.se/en/student/studentliv/stipendier/kth-anknutna-stiftelser-1.11753>
-2. According to Ulrika (ulribe@kth.se or stipendier@kth.se), each school does a review of the applications from their school and decide who should be nominated, and the decision is made by the president of KTH stipendierad
+2. According to Ulrika (ulribe@kth.se or stipendier@kth.se), each school does a review of the applications from their school and decides who should be nominated, and the decision is made by the president of KTH stipendierad

 ## <a name="BaristaDuties"></a>Barista Duties [Back](#BackToTop)